The Rockefeller Foundation and Microphotography

 Ensuring Civil Society Through Knowledge Capacity-Building

 As the war increasingly shut down intellectual exchange, the RF underwrote the ALA’s 1944 effort to stockpile and microfilm the scholarly journals of the United States for the eventual replenishment of Asian and European libraries.
 A bulletin to the Foundation’s trustees reminded them that book burning in Germany’s public squares had been a symbolic act.
 The “contrast between fascism and democracy,” it argued, would be demonstrated by the Foundation’s “concern over the war-wrecked libraries, some of them smoking ruins, others not burned but plundered, many starved by the complete cessation of contacts with the outside world.”
-Microfilm could not only preserve the records of history, but safeguard the developments of the free world toward the day when “sooner or later the resurgent forces of the human spirit break through the barriers.”
+Microfilm would both preserve the records of history and safeguard the developments of the free world.

 Anticipating the Digital Age

 It is not surprising that the Foundation was intrigued by microphotography.
 The RF had always valued and promoted technologies that enabled greater efficiency, more effective management, and wider public access to resources.
 In addition to emergency projects for the war, microfilming did indeed deliver on its potential, solving problems of storage, material conservation, and distribution.